nicbarajas/sva-ixd-thesis/_posts/2015-09-28-research-method-plans-beerio.md

 ---
 title: "Research Plan: Beerio"
-summary: "You want a research plan?
-I’ll give you a research plan."
+summary: "An unhelpful and unexecuted plan whose original summary read: “You want a research plan?
+I’ll give you a research plan.”"
 ---

+*Postscipt: This is a pretty embarrassing post—but one borne out of frustration.
+Rather than working on my own terms, I felt like I had to take a prescriptive path through thesis.
+This post reflects that feeling, and I haven’t yet returned to Beerio as a subject.*

 Another of our assignments is to draft a research plan for one of our projects.
 I am choosing Beerio, as a means of looking at the aspects of a product that needs new direction and refinement.